 SPD vs. SPD-SL pedals

-By comparison, road shoes are much harder to walk in because the three-bolt cleats used by Shimano SPD-SL and others stick out from the bottom of the sole.
-You’ll need to practice walking with your weight on your heels, or you’ll grind away the delicate (and expensive) cleats quickly.
+By comparison, road shoes are much harder to walk in because the three-bolt cleats stick out from the bottom of the sole.
+You’ll need to practice walking with your weight on your heels, or you’ll grind away the delicate (and relatively expensive) cleats quickly.

-Oh, one final point — there’s nothing stopping you from fitting MTB pedals to your road bike, if you’d prefer.
+There’s nothing stopping you from fitting MTB pedals to your road bike if you prefer.
 It means you can use MTB shoes with recessed cleats, and many people do it.